MicrosoftDocs/powerbi-docs/powerbi-docs/service-gateway-onprem-tshoot.md

 ## Reports

-### Report could not access the data source because you do not have access to our data source via an On-premises data gateway.
+### Report could not access the data source because you do not have access to our data source via an On-premises data gateway

 This is usually caused by one of the following.